 Upgrading any existing 2.x installation of Egnyte for Salesforce simply involves opening the Egnyte for Salesforce AppExchange listing and choosing the Get it Now option to install the package.
 The package must always be installed for all users in your org (even if only a subset of those users will actually use the integration).

 Egnyte customers wishing to use the Egnyte for Salesforce integration must be using Salesforce Professional, Enterprise or Unlimited editions with at least 2 free permission sets.
 Customers must also purchase licenses for each user that will be using the integration within Salesforce.
 Only a Salesforce system administrator may install Egnyte for Salesforce.
-During installation, the linked Egnyte domain must be verified using an Egnyte admin account with Egnyte authentication (ie. not SSO), and Two Factor Authentication (TFA) disabled.
+During installation, the linked Egnyte domain must be verified using an Egnyte admin account with Egnyte or AD authentication (ie. an SSO provider may not be used), and Two Factor Authentication (TFA) disabled.

 Install and Deploy Egnyte for Salesforce

 The Egnyte for Salesforce integration makes it easy to store, access and share your business files from within the Salesforce web interface.
 You can add the Egnyte for Salesforce App to Account, Case, Contact, Lead and Opportunity Page Layouts.
 You can also add Egnyte for Salesforce to custom object record pages.
 Follow the steps below to get started.

 Install the package